snipt/snipt/README.md

 ---
 ## 🚀 Overview

-Scribe is a powerful text snippet expansion tool that boosts your productivity by replacing short text shortcuts with longer content.
-Just type a prefix (like `:`) followed by your shortcut, and Scribe automatically expands it into your predefined text.
+snipt is a powerful text snippet expansion tool that boosts your productivity by replacing short text shortcuts with longer content.
+Just type a prefix (like `:`) followed by your shortcut, and snipt automatically expands it into your predefined text.

 ## ✨ Key Features